Riddle MCP

 • Centralized billing and permissions.

-Local MCP (Direct)
+Option 2: Local MCP (Direct)

 The MCP client calls the Riddle API directly with your API key.
 This is the simplest path if you already manage keys in secrets.